Open University

 Apply Open University Units Toward a Degree

 * Open University students are not admitted to Chico State and are therefore not eligible to receive federal loans or financial aid.
 You may, however, be eligible for other options, such as loans.
 Per unit cost indicated is for undergraduate courses and does not include any other additional course fees.
-Actual cost may vary.
+Actual cost may vary and are subject to change.